bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 The GTP benchmark suite is appropriate as it is the largest collection of programs that support a full gradual lattice.
-Furthermore, these are not micro-benchmarks, but a collection of realistic applications written in different styles, by different people, and for different domains.
+Furthermore, these are not micro-benchmarks, but a collection of representative applications written in different styles, by different people, and for different domains.

 Finally, as we expand on in the overview, prior work studies only paths